 “How do I become a Globe Trekker presenter?“

-Want to know more?
-Read on… but be warned… THE COMPETITION IS TOUGH!
+Want to know how to become a travel presenter?
+Read on… but be warned… THE COMPETITION IS TOUGH.

 What qualifications do I need?

 Absolutely none!
 A zest for life, a passion for travel, and a vibrant personality.

 What kind of person are you looking for?

 Take a look at our hosts.
 They are all from different countries, background and ages but they all share some common traits.
 They are lively, confident, and not afraid to get stuck in.
 You need to be relaxed in front of the camera, be a natural at interacting with people and be happy and enthusiastic at whatever the world throws at you.

 Peter Gordon was recruited for his culinary skills and Lavinia Tan won a competition in Singapore, but most of our presenters our drawn from the thousands of tapes we are sent.
 Having a specialty can be an advantage but it is not necessary.

 Do I need to be a professional presenter?